 For testing the connectivity, you can simply upload an image while creating a post in your instance.
 If the upload succeeds and you see your image, the connectivity works (additionally you could check if the URL of the image points to your bucket).
 If you receive an error, make sure to check journalctl -u mastodon-web for the detailed error message.

-Using Exoscale for Redis®
+Using Exoscale for Caching

 Using Redis® is even easier.
 Simply start an instance in the Exoscale Portal, set up the IP filter and wait until it is running.